 114 min | Drama

 A young girl recounts growing up in San Francisco in the '70s and '80s with her gay dad.
-Based on the award-winning novel of the same title.

 'Fairyland' looks to become one of those rare films based on a memoir that doesn’t dilute the emotional impact of the source material in favor of broad appeal.
 And the cast is a fascinating ensemble we’re looking forward to seeing together: Emilia Jones (the 'CODA' star with two buzzy titles at Sundance), Scoot McNairy, Geena Davis, Adam Lambert, and Maria Bakalova.

 11. Fair Play (2023)